DAWZayas/eDiet/README.md

 ## Description:

-Our ptoyect is a web application that controls your diet and your exercice rythm.
+Our proyect is a web application that controls your diet and your exercice rythm.

 ## Content: